ryman1/keeweb-wiki/Engineering.md

 Pending tasks and unsolved problems
 - [ ] use new electron-builder.build :boom: :bomb: :rocket:
 - [ ] implement updating electron if it's too old but don't download it on each update :bomb:
-- [ ] improve mobile detection, window.orientation will break soon :bomb:
+- [ ] improve mobile detection, window.orientation will break soon
 - [ ] check signatures in web version when it's possible
 - [ ] remove dropbox lib and use v2 endpoints
 - [ ] subscribe to notifications from storages